annulen/sysdig-wiki/Writing-a-sysdig-Chisel,-a-Tutorial.md

 > event!

 ## Handling Arguments
 Our chisel needs an argument: the name of the system call that the user wants to count.
-We need sysdig know about it, and then be ready to receive the argument value once sysdig has parsed it.
-In oder to do that, we fill the _arg_ table with our argument information, and we add the on_set_arg() function. on_set_arg() gets called with the name and value of each of the arguments that are listed in _args_.
+We need sysdig to know about it, and then be ready to receive the argument value once sysdig has parsed it.
+In order to do that, we fill the _arg_ table with our argument information, and we add the on_set_arg() function. on_set_arg() gets called with the name and value of each of the arguments that are listed in _args_.

 ```lua
 -- Chisel description